griffbrad/Minion/README.md

 Minion is a simple website monitoring system written in Node.js.
 The project is in its early stages.
 It currently provides HTTP monitoring, a basic web frontend, and support for email notifications.
+Minion is released under the New BSD License.

 Dependencies